HansiMcKlaus/AudioSpectrumVisualizer/README.md

 `-h, --help` Shows the standard help message

-`-ht, --height` Height of the image in px.
+`-ht, --height` Height of the output video/images in px.
 Default: 540

-`-w, --width` Width of the image in px.
+`-w, --width` Width of the output video/images in px.
 Will be overwritten if both binWidth AND binSpacing is given!
 Default: 1920

 `-b, --bins` Amount of bins (bars, points, etc).
 Default: 64